ivan-guerra/programmador.com/content/posts/containerized-runescape.md

 years of its existence and continues to have one of the most active online communities of any MMO.

-There's two main forks of the game: Old School Runescape[^1] (OSRS) and Runescape 3[^2] (RS3).[^3][^4] Both versions of Runescape have game clients.
-There's a Java based, free, and open source client called RuneLite[^5] for OSRS.
+There's two main forks of the game: [Old School Runescape][1] (OSRS) and [Runescape 3][2] (RS3).
+Both versions of Runescape have game clients.
+There's a Java based, free, and open source client called [RuneLite][3] for OSRS.
-Runescape 3 has the C++ NXT Client[^6].
+Runescape 3 has the C++ [NXT Client][4].
 I like to play both versions of the game on a Fedora box.
 It would be nice not to have to install a plethora of dependencies to support either client (one of which is only officially supported on Debian based distributions).

 ## Project Goals

-Recent experiences with Docker[^7] suggested that containerizing the game clients would be a worthy endeavor.
+Recent experiences with [Docker][5] suggested that containerizing the game clients would be a worthy endeavor.
 A couple of questions came up during a brainstorming session: